madkarmaa/fontshub-cli/README.md

 fontshub
 ```

-The same installation command applies to all the other package managers.
+The same commands apply to all the other package managers.